TeamDev-IP/JxBrowser-Examples/tutorials/selenium/README.md

 4. Run [Selenium](launcher/src/main/java/SeleniumLauncher.java).
-5. If everything configured properly, you will see the launched test application, and the following in the console output:
+5. If everything configured properly, you will see the launched test application, and the following console output:
    ```
    Current URL: about:blank
    // or